 However, outsourcing in Thailand still has its downsides:

 - English proficiency.
 Despite being expat-friendly, Thailand ranks 100 out of 112 in global English proficiency.
-The country is continuously in need of ESL teachers to teach English for business and other aspects.
+The country continuously needs ESL teachers to teach English for business and other aspects.

 - Looming labor shortage.
 Thailand planned to allow more migrant workers to enter the country.
 This is due to the labor shortage it faced in manufacturing.

 - Cybersecurity issues.
-Data protection is still loose in Thailand despite having an approved Personal Data Protection Act on hand.
+Data protection is still loose in Thailand despite having an approved Personal Data Protection Act.
 Data breaches could continuously occur until the law is implemented in June 2022.

 With this, companies looking to outsource to Thailand for other roles should still tread carefully on their plans.